caarlos0-graveyard/java-best-practices/README.md

 ### Brackets

 In general, it is good to always use brackets.

-For example:
+Right:

 ```java
 if (someVar != null) {